Progressive Movement (Cameroon)

 The Progressive Movement (Mouvement Progressiste, MP) is a minor opposition political party in Cameroon.
-It was formed on 23 August 1991 and is led by Jean-Jacques Ekindi.
+It was formed on 23 August 1991 by Jean-Jacques Ekindi.
+The party emerged as an opposition movement to the ruling Cameroon People's Democratic Movement (CPDM).

+Following Ekindi's resignation from the party in April 2020 and his return to the CPDM, the MP underwent a period of internal reorganization.
+Christiane Moullende was elected coordinator-general of the party at its fifth convention in May 2024.

+As of 2026, the MP remains a political party but has no representation in the National Assembly.
+Its recent activities have focused on organizational restructuring and electoral mobilization.

+History

-Ekindi was the MP candidate in the October 1992 presidential election, officially receiving 0.79% of the vote and placing fifth.
+The Progressive Movement was formed on 23 August 1991 by Jean-Jacques Ekindi.
+Ekindi was the party's candidate in the 1992 presidential election, officially receiving 0.79% of the vote and placing fifth.

-An MP meeting at the Bepanda Omnisport Stadium in Douala on 21 May 1994 was banned by the government, and when party members tried to hold the meeting anyway, a number of them were beaten by security forces.
+An MP meeting at the Bepanda Omnisport Stadium in Douala on 21 May 1994 was banned by the government.
+When party members attempted to hold the meeting despite the ban, several were beaten by security forces.

-Again running as the party's presidential candidate in the 11 October 2004 presidential election, Ekindi announced his withdrawal from the election on 10 October in favor of John Fru Ndi, the candidate of the main opposition party, the Social Democratic Front (SDF).
+Ekindi again ran as the party's presidential candidate in the 2004 presidential election.
+On 10 October, he announced his withdrawal from the election in favor of John Fru Ndi, the candidate of the main opposition party, the Social Democratic Front (SDF).
 His name nevertheless remained on the ballot, and he placed 13th out of 16 candidates with 0.27% of the vote.

-In the 22 July 2007 parliamentary election, Ekindi was elected to the National Assembly as an MP candidate from Wouri Centre constituency in Littoral Province, where the MP received 22.43% of the vote and one of the three available seats.
-Ekindi was the only member of his party to win a seat in the 2007 election.
-Shortly before the election, on 18 July 2007, the MP formalized an alliance with the Cameroonian Democratic Union (UDC); as part of this agreement, the parties decided not to run candidates in the same constituencies.
-Also at the time of the election, the alliance between the MP and the SDF collapsed because, according to Ekindi, the SDF decided to run candidates in Wouri Centre and ignored the alliance.
+In the 2007 parliamentary election, Ekindi was elected to the National Assembly from the Wouri Centre constituency in Littoral Region, where the MP received 22.43% of the vote and won one of the three available seats.
+Ekindi was the only member of the party elected in the 2007 election.Shortly before the election, on 18 July 2007, the MP formalized an alliance with the Cameroonian Democratic Union (UDC); under the agreement, the parties decided not to field candidates in the same constituencies.
+The alliance between the MP and the SDF also broke down around the election, with Ekindi saying that the SDF had decided to field candidates in Wouri Centre despite the alliance.

+Following Ekindi's resignation from the MP on 30 April 2020 and his return to the ruling Cameroon People's Democratic Movement, the party entered a period of internal uncertainty over its leadership.
+Hilaire Nzipan, who had served as the party's national secretary for communications, assumed an interim leadership role.
+On 6 January 2024, Nzipan was designated to continue overseeing the party pending the resolution of questions concerning its statutes and leadership.